M-Rishi-krishnan/Email-Classifier/README.md

 Save the final model to a new directory named spam_classifier_model/.

 Demonstrate how to classify new emails using the trained model.

-Validation Accuracy: ~99%

-This demonstrates the model's strong ability to generalize and accurately classify emails it has not seen during training.